juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 );
 ```

-With this refactored code, `CompA` will only re-render when `a` has changed, `CompB` when `b` has changed, etc. Consider a scenario where each value `a`, `b` and `c` are each updated frequently.
-For every update, we're now ren-dering one, instead of all components.
-This is barely noticable with three components, but what if you have many more!
+With this update, `CompA` will only re-render when `a` has changed, `CompB` when `b` has changed, etc. Consider a scenario where each value `a`, `b` and `c` are each updated frequently.
+For every update, we're now re-rendering one, instead of all components.
+This is barely noticeable with three components, but what if you have many more!

 ### Transform your state to make it as minimal as possible
 Here's a hypothetical (slightly contrived) example: